-From 6th century, stands on the square of the ancient patriarchal city, flanked by the baptistery and the cusp-like bell tower of the fifteenth century.
+From 6th century, stands on the square of the ancient patriarchal city, flanked by the baptistery and the spire-shaped bell tower of the fifteenth century.

 On the site there was a previous 5th century basilica, perhaps desired by the metropolitan of Aquileia Niceta (454-485) at the time of Attila's invasion.
-The basilica-shaped building was ordered by Elijah, archbishop of Aquileia who was also fleeing an invasion: that of the Longobards.
+The building, with a basilica plan, was ordered by Elia, archbishop of Aquileia also fleeing an invasion: that of the Lombards.

-Almost at the same time, Elias, in contrast to Pope Pelagius II following the condemnation of the Three Chapters, he chose the path of autocephaly, proclaiming himself patriarch, and, in order to reaffirm his loyalty to the council of Chalcedon, decided to dedicate the new church to St. Euphemia of Chalcedon, patron of that council, perhaps consecrating it November 3 580.
-At the same time also Agrippino, bishop of Como and tenacious supporter of the schism, spread in the Larian land the cult of Sant'Eufemia of Calcedonia erecting on the Comacina Island a Basilica dedicated to this saint.
+Almost at the same time, Elias, in contrast to Pope Pelagius II following the condemnation of the Three Chapters, he chose the path of autocephaly, proclaiming himself patriarch, and, to reaffirm his loyalty to council of Chalcedon, decided to dedicate the new church to Saint Euphemia of Chalcedon, patroness of that council, perhaps consecrating it November 3 580.
+At the same time also Agrippino, bishop of Como and tenacious supporter of the schism, spread the cult of Saint Euphemia of Chalcedon in the Larian land by erecting a Basilica dedicated to this saint on the Comacina Island.

-Following the complicated difficulties of his diocese, between the 6th and the beginning of the 7th century, the basilica was the seat of the pro-Roman and pro-Byzantine branch in which the patriarchy was divided, until the final separation between the two churches and the constitution , in the 717 and 739 years of the Grado Patriarchate.
+Following the complicated vicissitudes of its diocese, between the sixth and the beginning of the seventh century, the basilica was the seat of the pro-Roman and pro-Byzantine branch in which the patriarchate was split, until the definitive separation between the two churches and the constitution , in the years 717 and 739 of the Patriarchate of Grado.

-Subjected to the increasingly strict control of the Dukes of Venice, of whose lands was the mother church, repeatedly involved in the military clashes due to the never ceased rivalry with the neighboring Patriarchs of Aquileia, the basilica of Sant'Eufemia began to decay starting from 1105, when the new patriarch, Giovanni Gradenigo, chose to reside in the capital: Venezia.
+Subjected to the increasingly strict control of the Dukes of Venice, of whose lands it was the mother church, repeatedly involved in military clashes for the never dormant rivalry with the neighboring Patriarchs of Aquileia, the basilica of Sant'Eufemia began to decline starting from 1105, when the new patriarch, Giovanni Gradenigo, chose to reside in the capital: Venezia.
 The basilica, however, retained the patriarchal professorship even after the pontifical recognition, in 1177, of the Venetian residence of the patriarchs.

-In the 1451, however, with the suppression of the title gradense and the institution of the new Patriarchate of Venice, the basilica was incorporated into the new diocese, losing the title of cathedral, transferred to the basilica of San Pietro di Castello, to Venice.
-In the 1455 the current bell tower was erected, surmounted by an embossed copper vault statue of the 1462, depicting St. Michael the Archangel.
+In 1451, however, with the abolition of the Gradense title and the establishment of the new Patriarchate of Venice, the basilica was incorporated into the new diocese, losing the title of cathedral, transferred to the basilica of San Pietro di Castello, to Venice.
+In 1455 the current bell tower was erected, surmounted by an embossed copper wind vane statue of 1462, depicting St. Michael the Archangel.

 The 22 September 1888 the Bishop of Gorizia Mons.
-Luigi Mattia Zorn consecrates the Basilica and the altar to the saints Ermagora and Fortunato.
+Luigi Mattia Zorn consecrates the Basilica and the altar to Saints Ermagora and Fortunato.

 It currently belongs toarchdiocese of Gorizia of which it is parish, the current archpriest-parish priest of the Basilica is Monsignor Armando Zorzin from 1999.